kristianJW54/GWR-Project/README.markdown

 A polling service then polls the NationalRail data at defined intervals processing, caching and publishing to keep a near realtime view on every GWR train active

+The polling service is then containerised in docker and run separately alongside Redis.
+A custom SSE Server is run as its own service which tracks client connections and broadcasts subscribed messages to the clients and their respective channels.
+The SSE Server is also containerised and run separately for scalability and load.

 ---

 ### Goals of the Project